tjhillard/discord-bot-ts/README.md

 # discord-bot-ts

-🤖 A TypeScript wrapper around Discord.js that enables the building of scalable declarative discord bots.
-Inspired by Nest.js and Angular, this library encourages SOLID application design.
+🤖 A TypeScript wrapper around Discord.js that enables the building of large, scalable discord bots.
+Inspired by Nest.js and Angular, this library encourages SOLID application design through the use of metadata reflection, runtime dependency injection, and the service provider pattern.

 - Decorators for declarative syntax 🛋
 - Runtime Dependency injection support 💉